zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

 permalink: /
 ---

-## Welcome to Atmospheric Environment Research Group
+### Welcome to the Atmospheric Environment Research Group at SUSTech

-We are a team of researchers studying processes determining the distribution of reactive gases and aerosols, and their implications for air quality, public health, and climate.
+We are a team of researchers studying distribution of reactive gases and aerosols in the atmosphere, and its implications for air quality, public health, and climate.
+To this end, our research programs combine remote sensing, modeling, and data assimilation techniques (see [Research](research)).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->